Our Standards

 Scope of practice for imams.

 Our imams are not licensed mental health providers.
 They cannot diagnose, prescribe, bill insurance, or accept clinical referrals as the primary treating provider.
 They are trained to recognize clinical signs, defer to the therapist, and refer escalations up.
-Their work is pastoral — spiritual framing, religious counsel, accompaniment.
-Both providers carry malpractice coverage; the therapist’s policy is the primary clinical liability instrument.
+Their work is spiritual: spiritual framing, religious counsel, accompaniment.
+The therapist carries $1M/$3M malpractice coverage — the primary clinical liability instrument — and the spiritual advisor’s signed scope agreement keeps clinical care, and clinical liability, with the licensed clinician.

 Quality oversight.

-Our Clinical Advisor reviews flagged threads within 24 hours, samples the rest on a rolling cadence, and audits the full corpus quarterly.
+Our Clinical Advisor reviews every risk escalation on fixed clocks — hours, not days — samples documentation on a cadence he sets, and owns the Clinical Safety Manual every provider signs.
 Outcomes (PHQ-9, GAD-7, program-specific measures) are tracked from intake to graduation.
-Anonymized cases are reviewed in monthly provider rounds.
-Quality is supervised — nothing is left to assumption.
+Quality is supervised.
+Nothing is left to assumption.

 On traditions.

 Zaha is for Muslims who want care that actually engages with their faith.
 We don’t sort you by school of thought, and we don’t ask you to pick sides.
-Our spiritual-care providers — imams, Muslim chaplains, and female spiritual advisors — offer guidance focused on the spiritual and emotional.
+Our spiritual-care providers are imams, Muslim chaplains and spiritual advisors.
+They offer guidance focused on the spiritual and emotional.
 Most people seeking mental health support aren’t looking for fiqh rulings; they’re looking to feel less alone.
-Female clients have the option of a female spiritual advisor as part of every match.
-Our founding cohort is small.
-If you have a preference about who you’d like to be paired with, tell us on intake — we’ll honor it when we can and be honest when we can’t.
+We ask about gender at intake rather than assuming.
+For both seats, and we match to what you tell us.
+Our team is small.
+If you have a preference about who you’d like to be paired with, tell us on intake.
+We’ll honor it when we can and be honest when we can’t.

 Our advisors.

 We're not listing names until they've signed on.
 Fake advisory boards are common in this space.
-Ours will appear here — with photos and credentials — as each member signs.
-No imam onboarded until advisory review is complete.
+Ours will appear here, with photos and credentials, as each member signs.
+Until the board is seated, every imam goes through the six-step process above before approval.

 Questions?